RafaGago/mini-async-log/README.md

 variants except for the synchronous loggers with low contention/thread count.

 The only competing logger using a heap based queue is nanolog.
-In the 1M msgs test a sensible throughput degradation is seen in it when the thread count increases.
-For the 16 thread case "mal-heap" is 5.35x faster.
-The latency behavior is better too: less standard deviation and shortest worst-case.
+In the 1M msgs test a sensible throughput degradation is seen in nanolog when the thread count increases.
+For the single thread case mal is significantly faster, the difference grows with more threads because nanolog doesn't scale.

+On the 100k test they start on a similar level but nanolog degrades worse.

+The latency of mal is alwasy better: less standard deviation and shortest worst-case.

 #### mal-hybrid ####